 “As I live, saith the LORD GOD, Sodom thy sister hath not done, she nor her daughters, as thou hast done, thou and thy daughters.
 Behold, this was the iniquity of thy sister Sodom,

-Had God intended us to believe that the sin of Sodom was homosexuality, God would have said so in clear and unmistakable language.
-Yet He did not.
-Instead, God points out, in clear and unmistakable language, that Inhospitality is the sin of Sodom.
+If God intended us to believe that the sin of Sodom was homosexuality, God would have said so in clear and unmistakable language.
+He did not.
+Instead, God points out, in clear and unmistakable language, Inhospitality, as the sin of Sodom.
 Do you agree with God and His prophet Ezekiel about the sin of Sodom?

-The abomination Ezekiel refers to in Genesis 19 was an attempted gang rape of angels.
+The abomination Ezekiel refers to in Genesis 19 was an attempt to gang rape angels.
 The vicious behavior of the men of Sodom violated the hospitality ethic.
-Genesis 19 is not about a loving committed relationship between two men or two women.
+Genesis 19 is not about a loving, committed relationship between two men or two women.